R for Biochemists @UAM

 There are more reasons to do this, which become more obvious as you progress as a coder and start working on collaborative projects.
 You can also create your project using a version control (Git or Subversion) repository.
 Version control helps software teams manage changes to source code over time.
 Version control software keeps track of every modification to the code in a special kind of database.
 If a mistake is made, developers can turn back the clock and compare earlier versions of the code to help fix the mistake while minimizing disruption to all team members.
 Version control systems have been around for a long time but continue to increase in popularity with data science workflows.

-2 R Markdown and Notebooks
+3 R Markdown and Notebooks

-2.1 Markdown and RMarkdown
+3.1 Markdown and RMarkdown

 Markdown is an easy-to-write language for formatting text.
 It was created in 2004 as a new markup language and since then it has widely used for blogging, instant messaging, online forums and software documentations, among other tools.
 For instance, websites like Github or Reddit use variants of markdown to facilitate discussions.
 The typical read me intro file that you see in Github repositories is written in markdown.
 Several programming languages also implemented markdown as an standard for documentation pages or reports generation.

-RMarkdown is an R packages for the implementation of markdown for R and more commonly RStudio.
+RMarkdown is an R package for the implementation of markdown for R and more commonly RStudio.
 It combines the core simple syntax of markdown with embedded code chunks that are run so their output can be included in the final document.
 The key about R Markdown documents is that they are fully reproducible (they can be automatically regenerated whenever underlying R code or data changes).

 Currently, RMarkdown documents can include chunks in different languages (see the screenshot below), so you can combine in the same document bash or Python scripts along with the R data analysis.
 Moreover, despite simplicity of its syntax it can include diverse formatting options, spanning enriched text to HTML or Latex contents as well.